My Time at Portia

-My Time at Portia is a 2019 farm life sim role-playing video game developed by Chinese studio Pathea Games and published by Team17.
+My Time at Portia is a 2019 farm life sim role-playing video game developed by Pathea Games and published by Team17.
 It was released on 15 January 2019 for Windows and the release on the Nintendo Switch, Xbox One, PlayStation 4, Android, iOS and macOS followed suit.
 It has some similarities to other farm sims such as Stardew Valley.
-A sequel, My Time at Sandrock, entered early access in 26 May 2022 and was fully released in 2 November 2023.
+A sequel, My Time at Sandrock, entered early access on 26 May 2022 and was fully released on 2 November 2023.
 Another sequel, My Time at Evershine, is in development.

 Plot

 Setting

 The game takes place long after civilization has been destroyed, where humans have emerged from underground and begun rebuilding society, eventually banding together to form the Alliance of Free Cities and a military organization called the Civil Corps.
 The Alliance is at war against a tyrannical empire called Duvos, who seek to obtain ancient technology and conquer other regions for its own gain.